vijaykhollam/telegram-assistant-bot/src/README.md

 # Telegrambot FormFiller Assistant

-This bot facilitates the insertion of data into a preconfigured Google Sheet directly from a Telegram bot.
+This bot streamlines the process of inputting data into a predefined Google Sheet directly through a Telegram bot.

+The bot sequentially queries information from the first row of the Google Sheet and records the responses back into the same sheet.

-Steps to set up
+Steps :

 1. npm install